chrisjpatty/react-dragtastic/README.md

 * `onDragEnd`: A function which will be called when the `<Draggable/>` zone is deactivated (The user stopped dragging).
 * `onDrag`: A function which will be called every time the user's cursor moves while dragging.
 * `delay`: An optional int representing the distance in pixels the user's pointer must travel to activate the draggable.
 Defaults to `8`
-* `subscribeTo`: An array of strings.
+* `subscribeTo`: An optional array of strings.
 For performance reasons you can limit which keys in the dragState your component subscribes to.
 For example, you may pass ['type', 'data'] to only rerender if these keys change.

 Properties available from `dragState`: